 - They are physically active, which engages the brain.

 - They are learning to make decisions.

 - They are learning that YOU care about them!

-For most of the movies and shows my son watches he can now retell the stories on his on!
+For most of the movies and shows my son watches, he can now retell the stories on his on!
 He’s made a cognitive JUMP from screen time to information recall and independent play.
-Those are important developmental milestones that interactive screen time, along with the other activities we do with him, has helped him gain.
+Those are critical developmental milestones that interactive screen time, along with the other activities we do with him, has helped him gain.

-Children with developmental delays won’t see much if any, cognitive benefit from sitting on a couch passively observing a television.
-However, if you make it a goal to get them up and singing and dancing, acting out scenes, and using interactive manipulatives such as toys and figurines while having fun with them you’ll see a huge difference quickly!
+Children with developmental delays won’t see much, if any, cognitive benefit from sitting on a couch passively observing a television.
+However, if you get them up singing and dancing, acting out scenes, and using interactive manipulatives such as toys and figurines while having fun with them, you’ll see a huge difference quickly!

 Do you have any creative ways you engage with your child to help them be more interactive with their favorite shows?
 Please leave a comment.

 One of the greatest natural resources is the minds of our children. – Walt Disney